paulmayer-fullstacker/week-5/W5-Challenge-Mayer/README.md

 The project offered a very valuable exercise in collaborative development.
 Wizards of the Apocalypse spent relatively little time in development.
 Most contact time was spent practicing with GitHub.

+### Future Development:

+Currently the API key is hardcoded within the JS file.
+As such, anyone can view the key simply using their browser's developer tool.
+Storing API keys directly in client-side scripts, in this way, is a major security vulnerability.
+To remedy this, a solution was scoped to build a proxy server to deal with API authentication in server-side script.
+A solution was built and tested, employing a node.js environment.
+However, it was decided that this solution was beyond the scope of this project.
+So, the solution was shelved, to be revisited in a later module.

 ---

 ## GitHub